NetSparkleUpdater/NetSparkle/README.md

 8. User is asked to close the software so the update can run.
 User closes the software.
 9. Downloaded file/installer is run (or the update is otherwise performed)

-Right now, NetSparkle **does not** help you with 1., 2., or 4.
+Right now, NetSparkleUpdater **does not** help you with 1., 2., or 4.
 "Why not?", you might ask:

 * 1. We can't compile your application for you since we don't know (or care) how you are compiling or packaging your application! :)
 * 2. A cross-platform installer package/system would be difficult and may not feel normal to end users, although a system that uses [Avalonia](https://github.com/AvaloniaUI/Avalonia) could maybe work I suppose (might take a lot of work though and make downloads large!).
 We do not provide support for getting your installer/distribution ready.
 To generate your installer/distribution, we recommend the following: